A review of Emirates First Class A380 flight EK419 from Auckland to Sydney, travelling in a First Class Suite, with an infant.

-I selected a beef fillet for my main course, but was unable to fit dessert or a cheese plate in.
+I selected a beef fillet for my main course but was unable to fit dessert or a cheese plate in.
 The Emirates wine list is exceptional.
-Emirates stocks a good selection of first class wines on board and I enjoyed small tasting glasses of a number.
-Both the Two Hands Ares Barossa Valley Shiraz 2012, and Kilikanoon Oracle Shiraz 2013 from the Clare Valley were excellent.
+Emirates stocks a good selection of first-class wines on board and I enjoyed small tasting glasses of a number.
+Both the Two Hands Ares Barossa Valley Shiraz 2012, and Kilikanoon Oracle Shiraz 2013 from the Clare Valley was excellent.

 Following my meal, I asked to try the Hennessy Paradis cognac.
 At over $1000 NZD a bottle, it is an exclusive spirit and arguably the most expensive drop served in the sky by a commercial airline.
 It did not disappoint!

 At this stage, there was just an hour of the flight left to go.
 With baby sleeping soundly, I left him in Laura’s capable care and went for a quick walk.
 Around the front of first-class, is the Emirates A380 shower suite.